Understanding finite memory’s implications in economic decisions

-Memory limitations lie at the core of how agents store past information and make decisions.
-For example, consider a buyer choosing between two alternative brands of a good.
-In thinking about a brand, she may recall her past experiences, product reviews, or expert’s ratings, which induce a belief about the brand’s quality.
-In this process, the buyer may divide the quality scale into finitely many categories such as high, medium, and low.
-Then, she may switch from one brand to another only if her belief about a brand’s quality moves from one category to another.
-Although memory limitations in the form of finite memory naturally arise in many facets of economic life, formal economic models that incorporate the finite memory restriction are rather limited.
-The aim of this project is to understand the implications of finite memory for dynamic decision problems in both choice theoretical and strategic economic contexts.
-These implications are significant to reach out a wide range of objectives such as obtaining better predictions of consumer’s choices, unravelling the observed equilibrium behaviour, and regulating markets as to maximize social welfare.
-In addition, the results to be obtained can provide new explanations for observed economic phenomena such as limited attention and price stickiness.
+Memory limitations are instrumental in individuals’ economic decisions.
+However, although memory limitations in the form of finite memory naturally arise in many aspects of economic life, formal economic models that incorporate the finite memory restriction are limited.
+The EU-funded Finite Memory project will explore the implications of finite memory for dynamic decision problems in choice theoretical and strategic economic contexts.
+These allow the market to obtain better predictions of consumers’ choices, unravel the observed equilibrium behaviour, and regulate markets to maximise social welfare.
+In addition, this understanding could provide new explanations for observed economic phenomena such as limited attention and price stickiness.

 Funding SchemeMSCA-IF-GF - Global Fellowships

 Partner organisations contribute to the implementation of the action, but do not sign the Grant Agreement.